JustinGOSSES/JustinGOSSES/README.md

 Most of the repos on here are side projects.
 Geoscience is a dominant trend in these repos, because it is an area where I have a lot of domain knowledge.
 However, I don't use it in my day job, so it makes for a nice dividing line between work & side projects.

-🔭 Currently, I’m working on updates to these side projects that fill a missing gap in working with a certain kind of scientific data on the web:
+🔭 Currently, I’m working on updates to the side projects below that fill a missing gap in working with a certain kind of scientific data on the web:
 - [`wellio`](https://github.com/agile-geoscience/welly) &mdash; library for converting well logs in LAS 2.0 format to JSON
 - [`wellioviz`](https://github.com/JustinGOSSES/wellioviz) &mdash; library for visualizing well logs on the web